KC Parks offers some beautiful outdoor venues for your wedding.

 The Old Red Bridge in Minor Park is home to Kansas City’s Love Locks tradition and, as such, is an extremely appropriate site for a wedding ceremony.
 The placing of love locks is a custom whereby couples affix a padlock to a bridge, fence, or gate so pronouncing their unbreakable and everlasting love.
 The Old Red Bridge is a pedestrian bridge that sits over the Blue River in South Kansas City.
 The bridge provides a beautiful, historic and unique setting.

 These are just some of the more popular wedding locations.
 You may have another park that has a special meaning.
-Perhaps where you had your first date or where he popped the question?
+Perhaps where you had your first date or where you got engaged?
 Unless otherwise noted, complete the Event Request Form or call 816-513-7787, if you have additional questions.
-The best thing for each future bride and groom is to go visit a park location and decide what works best for their big day.
+The best thing for each couple is to go visit a park location and decide what works best for their big day.

 NOTE: The Kansas City, Missouri Parks and Recreation Department does not permit events within our boulevards.
 Although we know there are some beautiful structures within our boulevards, the liability issues due to traffic are not conducive to host an event.